VST Plugins

 Mac: VST3 plugins are .vst3 files.
 They're located in the user or system Library/Audio/Plug-ins/VST3 folder.

 You can use MtStudioLinks.txt files to exclude files or folders (see the VST2 description).
-Including files or folders isn't possible.
+Including files or folders is not possible.

-Any presets coming with the plugin appear in the Presets menu.
+Any presets that come with the plugin appear in the Presets menu.
 The presets can be stored in the plugin itself, or they can be .vstpreset files in one of these folders:

 Windows: